 When the scan is over, your radiographer comes back into the room and lowers the couch so that you can get up.

-You might stay in the department for about 15 minutes so the staff can make sure there are no problems after having the injection.
+You might stay in the department for about 15 minutes so the staff can make sure there are no problems after having the injection of contrast medium.
 Your radiographer removes the cannula from your arm.

 You should then be able to go home or back to work.
 You can also eat and drink normally.
-Drinking plenty after your scan helps to flush the radioactive tracer out of your system.
+Drinking plenty after your scan helps to flush the radiotracer out of your system.

-Someone will need to take you home if you have had medicine to help you relax.
+Someone will need to take you home if you have had medicine to help you relax (sedative).
 You won't be able to drive for the rest of the day as you might be drowsy.